deejaygraham/intro-to-coding/05 - sonic-pi/transcript.md

 ~~~

+Press the Run button when you are done typing.

 Our first program, plays a note and then stops.
-Not very exciting but we have written some text, had the computer read it, understand it and decide what to do with it.
+Not very exciting but we have written some text, had the computer read it, understand it and decide what to do with it. **Play** is an instruction and **60** is data.
+We can use the same instruction and give it different data for a different outcome.

 We can change the value 0 - 255 and see what changes about the sound we hear.
 So we can see that the number represents a pitch or a musical note.

+What happens is we deliberately spell play wrong?
+What happens when we fix it?

 ## Second Program

-Another way to represent pitches is using names of notes.
+Another way to represent pitches, in a more intuitive way, is using names of notes.
 There's a special notation for this.
 48 maps to the note C and it's in the third octave, so we say it's C3.
 Like this:

 ~~~